Coordinate space representation of a one-dimensional odd-parity pseudopotential: Results

 For the continuous finite-range interaction potentials, the energy approaches the zero-range limit as the interaction range is reduced, $R\to 0$.
-In dashed lines are shown the results using the square well potential while in dash-dotted lines are for the modified Pöschl--Teller potential.
-For a given interaction range, the results obtained for the square well potential are more similar to Eq.~(\ref{eq:energy_2_fermions}) than the ones obtained using the modified Pöschl--Teller potential.
+In dashed lines are shown the results using the square-well potential while in dash-dotted lines are for the modified Pöschl--Teller potential.
+For a given interaction range, the results obtained for the square-well potential are more similar to Eq.~(\ref{eq:energy_2_fermions}) than the ones obtained using the modified Pöschl--Teller potential.

 The kinetic energy is directly related to the curvature of the wave function with larger curvature corresponding to a higher kinetic energy.
 The system energy $E_\text{rel}$ is increased as additional nodes are introduced in the relative wave function.
 However, due to its odd parity, each excitation adds two nodes.
 Consequently, the $n$-th excited relative wave function has $2n + 1$ nodes.
 The ground state for fermions has one node in its relative wave function, the first excited state has three nodes, the second has five, and so on.
 Figure~\ref{fig:eigenfunctions}(a) shows the three lowest eigenfunctions for $a_{1D} = -a_\mathrm{ho}$ computed both analytically and with the discrete representation.
 The results confirm this predicted behavior, with the numerically obtained wave functions for the ground and excited states closely matching the analytical solutions.
 Figure~\ref{fig:eigenfunctions}(b) compares the ground state wave function for $a_{1D}=-a_\mathrm{ho}$ obtained with the continuous and discrete representations.
-We observe that as the interaction range $R_{SW}$ decreases, the eigenfunctions from the continuous representation progressively converge toward the discrete solution.
+We observe that as the interaction range $R$ decreases, the eigenfunctions from the continuous representation progressively converge toward the discrete solution.